raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 including whether it is an acknowledged or unacknowledged operation.
-In some cases it may be appropriate to include other TLVs in a request message or unacknowledged message, such as the Encryption Padding TLV ({{padding}}), and these extra TLVs are referred to as the "Additional TLVs".
+In some cases it may be appropriate to include other TLVs in a request message or unacknowledged message, such as the Encryption Padding TLV ({{padding}}), and these extra TLVs are referred to as the "Additional TLVs" and are not limited to what is defined in this document.
+New "Additional TLVs" may be defined in the future and those definitions will describe when their use is appropriate.

 A DSO response message may contain no TLVs, or it may be specified to contain one or more TLVs appropriate to the information being communicated.
+This includes "Primary TLVs" and "Additional TLVs" defined in this document as well as in future TLV definitions.

 A DSO response message may contain one or more TLVs with DSO-TYPE the same as the Primary TLV from the corresponding DSO request message,